-We will execute the tasks of measurement through an overall goal of mapping, quantifying and projecting the need, supply and demand for workforce skills and competences.
+We execute the tasks of measurement through an overall goal of mapping, quantifying and projecting the need, supply and demand for workforce skills and competences.

-We will inform new and incumbent eHealth workforce members, pertinent actors, stakeholders and others in the health information and technology field regarding the results of our measurements.
+We inform new and incumbent eHealth workforce members, pertinent actors, stakeholders and others in the health information and technology field regarding the results of our measurements.

-We will educate by utilising results to build a set of foundational curricula, enhance the HITCOMP Tool and Repository, and build an interactive web platform usable by students, new and incumbent healthcare workers and practitioners, educators, governments and industry.
+We educate by utilising results to build a set of foundational curricula, enhance the HITCOMP Tool and Repository, and build an interactive web platform usable by students, new and incumbent healthcare workers and practitioners, educators, governments and industry.

-Finally, we will advance the field of eHealth/health IT and further enhance workforce building initiatives by disseminating and exploiting the work generated under this project.
-We will utilise our "network of networks" in a perpetually evolving process of information, resource and tool development.
+Finally, we advance the field of eHealth/health IT and further enhance workforce building initiatives by disseminating and exploiting the work generated under this project.
+We utilise our "network of networks" in a perpetually evolving process of information, resource and tool development.